Pull-up resistor

 In electronic logic circuits, a pull-up resistor (PU) or pull-down resistor (PD) is a resistor used to ensure a known state for a signal.
-It is typically used in combination with components such as switches and transistors, which physically interrupt the connection of subsequent components to ground or to VCC.
-Closing the switch creates a direct connection to ground or VCC, but when the switch is open, the rest of the circuit would be left floating (i.e., it would have an indeterminate voltage).
+More specifically, a pull-up resistor or pull-down resistor ensures that a wire will have a high logic level or low logic level, respectively, in the absence of a driving signal.
+It is typically used in conjunction with components such as switches, transistors and connectors, that physically or electrically interrupt the connection of other components to a low impedance logic-level source, such as ground, positive supply voltage (VCC), or an actively-driven logic circuit output and thus cause the inputs of those components to float (i.e. to have an indeterminate voltage) — a condition which can lead to unpredictable and potentially damaging circuit behavior.